-Continuum was a timeline wire challenge game developed for Dalsbruk Museum to celebrate the history of steel production.
+Continuum was a timeline wire challenge game developed for part of my residency at Dalsbruk Museum to celebrate the history of steel production.
 Working with children’s groups I created an interactive game that marked key moments in history and the lost factory shift whistle as an alert sound affect.

 Mynämäki Library Wall Mounted Sculpture : Turku Libraries

 The Youth Group and Cultural Media Trip Through Finland

 One of the Finnish Cultural Media Crossing the Finnish project was implemented at the Mynämäki Library and a local youth group.
 The work was based on Antti Lizelius’s work as the founder of the first Finnish-language newspaper.
 We looked at different forms of writing poems are written with a quill and ink, an antique typewriter and an old cell phone.
 We made a large woven wall-mounted work after shredding masses of unwanted library books.

 With the masses of paper yarn we created a huge book with woven paper pages for the new children’s library.
 In it we interwove our initials and a new song we wrote about the evolution of language.

 Spin : Blaze, Cultural Olympiad, Blackpool UK

 Daniel Blackburn are working with young people to design Persistence of Vision (POV) lighting displays for 50 bikes to create a stunning visual display, called SPIN, for Ride the Lights.
 Persistence of Vision displays use a sequence of flickering lights and motion to trick the eye into seeing a complete image or sequence of images.
 Each device is about the size of a large matchbox and can fit directly onto the spokes of a bike.

 100 Years : Creative Partnerships